tekota/openai-responses-starter-app/README.md

 ### Demo flow

 - Click "Connect Google Integration" in the UI and complete the OAuth flow; you will be redirected back with `connected=1`.
-- Ask the assistant to perform tasks—for example, "Show my next five calendar events," or, "Send a summary of my calendar to name@domain.com."
+- Ask the assistant to perform tasks—for example, "Show my next five calendar events," or, "Summarize the most recent wirecutter emails".
 - The app will attach Google Calendar and Gmail connectors (via MCP) to the tool list using your access token and stream results back to the UI.
 - To invalidate the OAuth session, clear the app cookies (Chrome DevTools > Application > Storage > Cookies).
 If you only clear `gc_access_token`, the app will use the `gc_refresh_token` to refresh without re-authenticating.